NickFranceschina/lunch/README.md

 3. Improve security and maintainability
 4. Add modern features while keeping the core functionality intact

+## Current Status

+The modernization is well underway with the following features implemented:
+- Complete Windows 98-style UI with titlebar and status bar
+- Real-time WebSocket communication for:
+  - Restaurant selection broadcasting to group members
+  - Live vote tracking and confirmation
+  - User presence and status indicators
+  - Notifications in the status bar
+- Full group management with user addition/removal functionality
+- Administrator functionality for user and restaurant management
+- Secure JWT-based authentication and WebSocket connections

 ## Repository Structure

 - `modernization-plan.md` - Detailed plan for the modernization effort